lycheeverse/lychee/lychee-bin/complete/README.md

 # Shell Completions for lychee

-This directory contains shell completion scripts for lychee, enabling tab-completion for commands, options, and arguments in your shell.
+This directory contains shell completion scripts for lychee.
+It unlocks tab-completion for commands, options, and arguments in your shell!

 ## Quick Reference